Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 ### Send message with Azure Active Directory credentials
 Example of sending a message asynchronously using active directory credential is documented [here][sample-send-async-aad-message].

+### Send a batch of messages
+Example of sending a message asynchronously using active directory credential is documented [here][sample-send-batch-messages].

 ### Receive message with Azure Active Directory credentials
 Example of receiving a message asynchronously using active directory credential is documented [here][sample-receive-async-aad-message].

+### Receive messages and settle them
+Example of receiving a message asynchronously and settling them is documented [here][sample-receive-message-and-settle].

+### Receive stream of messages synchronously
+Example of receiving stream of messages synchronously is documented [here][sample-receive-message-stream-synchronously].

 ## Troubleshooting